SylvainD79/WebProject/README.md

 ## Datastore
 In our Datastore, we save 4 differents informations :
-- List of tweets :
+- List of tweets : it list all the recent tweet used for the quiz
-- High scores :
+- High scores : it list all the score made by the user
 - Session :
 - Admin Acount twitter :

 ## Quiz creation
 ## Security